 - 190,000 people aged 65 and older are living with Alzheimer’s in New Jersey.

-- 9.1 percent of people aged 45 and older have subjective cognitive decline.
+- 8.7% of people aged 45 and older have subjective cognitive decline.

 These numbers show that a public health approach is necessary to lessen the burden and enhance the quality of life for those living with cognitive impairment and their families.

 Learn more about New Jersey: Alzheimer’s Statistics (PDF), Cognitive Decline (PDF), Dementia Caregiving (PDF), Risk Factors (PDF), County-Level Alzheimer's Prevalence (PDF)

 Public health spotlight

 In New Jersey, the Minority and Multicultural Health division of the Department of Health hosted a brain health event in conjunction with African-American Brain Health Initiative and Rutgers University-Newark at a classic car show to reach older men and educate them on brain health, reducing risk of Alzheimer’s and opportunities to participate in aging research.